LivelyIE/web/tasks/markdown/T_HowMuchCanBorrow.md

 Yes, though of course you will need to sell the assets and you may need to prove to your lender that you have covered tax owed on any profits.

+## Consider a Mortgage Broker

+If you feel like you could use a helping hand with your mortgage application then a mortgage broker is a professional with a deep understanding of the process who will make the process easier for you.
+Choose from one of the brokers in the Lively app to make your application quicker and save thousands by finding the best rate for you.